Novo-Ryazanskaya Street Garage

 Novoryazanskaya Street Garage, also spelled Novo-Ryazanskaya Street Garage, and known as "Horseshoe garage", was designed by Konstantin Melnikov and Vladimir Shukhov (structural engineering) in 1926 and completed in 1929 at 27, Novoryazanskaya Street in Krasnoselsky District, Moscow, Russia, near Kazansky Rail Terminal.
-This garage is still used as such, and houses Moscow's Fourth Bus Park.
+This garage is still used as such, and houses Moscow's Fourth Bus Park until 2015.

+Since September 2022, the garage buildings have been undergoing rebuild to accommodate the Moscow Transport Museum.
+The architect of the renovation project for the museum is Yuri Grigoryan.